IRS Section 179: What You Need to Know (2022)

 With the Section 179 program, they can reduce the costs associated with their digital transformation strategies.

-The list of qualifying equipment, technology, and other property available in Section 179 seeks to help businesses modernize operations and find efficient solutions for their daily workflows.
+The list of qualifying equipment, technology, and other property available in section 179 modernizes operations and finds efficient solutions for daily workflows.

 Section 179 eligible property includes: